intel-analytics/ipex-llm/python/dllib/src/bigdl/dllib/models/lenet/README.md

 * ```--mkl-dnn``` options to enable mkldnn.

+Note that `mkldnn` is not supported on macOS.

 ##### In order to use MKL-DNN as the backend, you should:
 1. Define a graph model with Model or convert a sequential model to a graph model using:
    ```